bluemove/bluemove.github.io/terms_en.md

     + for using Solred card for anything else that is not refueling - 100€
     + for using Solred card with another vehicles that are not assigned to the card - 500€

-\* limiting liability has an annual cost of 89€.
+\* Reduced liability has an annual cost of 99€ in Blue Bienvenida plan and Blue Con Cuota plan.
+Reduced liability has an annual cost of 149€ in Blue Sin Cuota plan.